 They apparently could not envision a marriage wherein a husband had lost all right to divorce his wife.
-As we saw earlier in our study, Deuteronomy 24:1 had become a very convenient escape route for a man who no longer cared for his wife.
-Remember what this law declared: according to Israel's understanding of this command, all the husband had to discover was a word or matter of uncleanness.
+As we saw our study, 24:1 earlier in our Deuteronomy become a very convenient escape route for a man who no longer cared for his wife.
+Remember what this law declared: according to Israel's understanding command, all the husband had to discover was a word or matter of uncleanness.
 Any ceremonial uncleanness was sufficient to permit a husband to divorce his wife.

-Thus, the disciples were astounded and dismayed that there could no longer be divorce.
+Thus, the disciples astounded and dismayed that there could no longer divorce.
 Their reaction to the statements Jesus made in Matthew 19:4-9 underscores the fact that Jesus had just rescinded the command of Deuteronomy 24:1.

-Thus, we see that, even as the earthly application of the other ceremonial laws came to an end when Jesus came, so too, the application of this ceremomial law of a man divorcing his fornicating wife also ended with His coming.
-In fact, not only did the physical application of this law end, but the spiritual application ended as well.
+Thus, we see that, even as the earthly application of the other ceremonial laws came to an end when Jesus came, so too, of this application ceremonial law of a man divorcing his fornicating wife also ended with His coming.
+In fact, not only did the physical application of this law end. but the spiritual application ended as well.
 The last half of Matthew 19:9 -- "and shall marry another, committeth adultery: and whoso marrieth her which is put away doth commit adultery" -- is almost an exact duplication of Luke 16:18.
 Remember, we saw that in this verse of Luke 16, as well as in Matthew 5:32 and Mark 10:11-12, God indicated that a man was not to marry another wife after divorce, and anyone who married the divorced wife committed adultery.
 Clearly the law stands today that as long as the divorced spouse lives, there is not to be remarriage after divorce.
 Thus far, we have examined three different sets of ceremonial laws dealing with marriage and divorce.
 First we looked at Deuteronomy 7:2-4 and Isaiah 52:11 and saw that God prohibited an Israelite from intermarrying with people of certain nations.
 If they did so in violation of God's law, they were to separate from that which was unclean.
 In the physical, earthly aspect of this command they were to divorce their wives if they had married in violation of God's original command.
 We saw in I Corinthians 7:12-13 and I Peter 3:1 that the physical, earthly aspect of this command was rescinded when Christ came.
-However, the heavenly, spiritual meaning of this command continues throughout history.
+However, the heavenly, spiritual meaning of command continues throughout history.
 We are not to be unequally yoked with the world.
 If we find we are effectively in the embrace of the world, we are to turn away from it.
 Spiritually, we are to separate from the world so that we can serve God with our whole heart.

-The second command we looked at was given in Deuteronomy 22:22 where God commands that a husband who finds his wife in the act of adultery is to have her stoned to death.
+The second command we The removal of fornication as a cause for divorce so shocked looked at was given Deuteronomy 22:22 wl in saying unto him, Is it lawful the disciples that they said to God commands that a husband who finds his wife in the act of adultery is to have her stoned to death.
 The husband could not divorce her.
 He could only separate from his adulterous wife by having her executed.